odubno/gauss-naive-bayes/README.md

 We could think of the Marginal Probability as the total probability of all classes occurring given the new data.
 Thus, the Marginal value will be the same across all classes.

-Reminder, to predict the class, we're looking for the **highest** Posterior Probability from among all possible classes.
+Reminder, we're looking to predict the class by choosing the **highest** Posterior Probability.
-Dividing by the same value will not improve the accuracy of predicting the correct class.
+The prediction doesn't care about the exact probability of each class ocurring and dividing by the same value is more memory intensive and does not improve the accuracy of predicting the correct class.

 For the purposes of sticking to the true [Bayes Theorem](#bayes-theorem), we're using it here.